IDMNYU/DM2173-Motion-Graphics-Studio-SP17/syllabus.md

 All PDFs should be labeled as follows:
 * FirstnameLastname_assignmentName_date.pdf

-All movies should be labeled as follows:
+All videos should be labeled as follows:
-* FirstnameLastname_assignmentName_date.mov
+* FirstnameLastname_assignmentName_date

-All REVISED movies AND WRITTEN DOCS should be labeled as follows:
+All REVISED videos AND WRITTEN DOCS should be labeled as follows:
-* FirstnameLastname_assignmentName_REV1_date.mov (OR .pdf)
+* FirstnameLastname_assignmentNameREV#_date (OR .pdf)
-* Follow the pattern for iterations of revisions, REV2, REV3, etc.)
+* Follow the pattern for iterations of revisions, REV2, REV3, etc. i.e. deangeladuff_demoreel3_010217)

 ### WRITTEN ASSIGNMENTS